Anthem Part Two

-"Anthem Part Two" is a song by American rock band Blink-182 from the band's fourth studio album, Take Off Your Pants and Jacket (2001) and a sequel to "Anthem" from Enema of the State (1999).
+"Anthem Part Two" is a song by American rock band Blink-182 from the band's fourth studio album, Take Off Your Pants and Jacket (2001).
 It was written primarily by guitarist Tom DeLonge, with additional songwriting credit to bassist Mark Hoppus, and drummer Travis Barker.
-A sequel to this song, "Anthem Part 3", was released as the opening track of their ninth studio album One More Time...
-(2023).
+It serves as a thematic sequel to their earlier song "Anthem", expanding on similar ideas of adolescent rebellion and generational conflict.
+In writing the song, DeLonge drew on his high school experiences and frustrations with authority.
+The surging, breakneck song pairs rapid-fire drums and stabbing guitar riffs with a tightly constructed pop-punk structure.